-The loop track provides a somewhat easy stroll through pine trees, though the final section, steep slopes and switchbacks, can be a little challenging.
+The loop track provides a somewhat easy stroll through pine trees, though the final section, steep slopes and switchbacks, can be challenging.

-These difficulties can be particularly difficult when it is wet and muddy, but the trail is still a viable option for novices.
+These difficulties can be particularly difficult when wet and muddy, but the trail is still viable for novices.

-In the Waihou Spring Forest Reserve, close to Makawao, is the Waihou Spring Trail, which is perfect for an early-morning stroll.
+The Waihou Spring Forest Reserve, close to Makawao, is the Waihou Spring Trail, perfect for an early-morning stroll.

-You’ll pass beautiful tree species like Monterey, cypress, and eucalyptus as well as a historic irrigation tunnel coated with moss.
+You’ll pass beautiful tree species like Monterey, cypress, and eucalyptus and a historic irrigation tunnel coated with moss.

 1.16.
 Keonehe’ehe’e Trail

-You’ll feel like you’re on Mars as you climb through the Haleakala Crater, which has strange scenery and beautiful hues.
+As you climb through the Haleakala Crater, which has strange scenery and beautiful hues, you’ll feel like you’re on Mars.
 It’s one of the top volcano hikes in Maui.

-The hike is unusual in that it begins at the summit of the mountain and descends to the crater floor.
+The hike is unusual because it begins at the summit of the mountain and descends to the crater floor.

 Simply seasoned hikers are advised to complete the entire journey; most people, however, only attempt the first two kilometers before turning around.